All Episodes

 They only threw on Sherman twice.

-And the last play, they threw to Crabtree, which is their hands receiver.
+In the last play, they threw to Crabtree, which is their hands receiver.

-Harbaugh said there's no better hands, Jerry Rice said, really.
+Harbaugh said there's no better hands.

-That's all true.
+That's all through.

-Harbaugh said there is no better hands receiver that's ever played this game.
+Harbaugh's out there saying after the game against the Packers, Harbaugh said there is no better hands receiver that's ever played this game.

 And Michael Crabtree.

-And Jerry Rice said, What?
+And Jerry Rice said, what?

 Talk to me in 15,000 yards.